 Mr. Lukaart graduated from Valparaiso University Law School magna cum laude in 2000.
 He is currently licensed to practice law in both Indiana and Michigan.

-Senior Vice President of Mainstreet Health
+Executive Vice President – Mainstreet Health

 Darryl Wellinghoff is the senior vice president of business development at Mainstreet.
 He oversees all aspects of business development, including identifying opportunities, building partnerships and creating long-term strategic vision.

 Mr. Wellinghoff’s career in the health care industry spans more than 15 years, mostly at The Medicines Company, where he rose to senior vice president over the Americas.
 While at The Medicines Company, he led the sales organization through five simultaneous product launches that spanned three pathways of care, landing him the company MVP award 10 times.
 He’s also been recognized by the Duke Clinical Research Institute for his leadership in reducing heart attack mortality rates.